Albion

 This specialisation focuses on how people use varieties of English and other languages in different contexts.You will learn theory and research practices from the fields of sociolinguistics, linguistic anthropology, life writing, and language pedagogy.
 You will study and write about connections between language variation and identities while considering applications for educational contexts.
 This specialisation provides a strong foundation for the Master’s programmes in multilingualism and language acquisition, intercultural communication, as well as the teacher training Master’s programme.
 Click here for more information about the courses.

-In your second and third year there is room for profiling, in which you can follow courses from other studies or from other in-depth packages.
-In the second year you can choose diverse electives in block 2 and block 4.
+In your third year there is also room for profiling by choosing electives, in which you can follow courses from other studies or from other in-depth packages.

-In your third year you have even more room to choose.
+In your third year you have even more room to choose than in year two.
 Here you can opt for a Minor in another field, an internship or, for example, studying abroad.
 In your third year it is customary to write your Bachelor’s thesis.
 In preparation for your thesis, you will be given a course in block 1 or block 3 of your third year that will prepare you for this.
 You can then start writing your thesis as soon as you have completed the Capstone Course.

-EN3V14001BA Thesis Written in year 3 block 2, 3 or 4 after the COMPULSORY Capstone Course.
-Second VP/Minor can be replaced by 30 ECTS abroad.
+EN3V14001BA Thesis Written in year 3 block 2, 3 or 4 after the compulsory Capstone Course.
+A Second VP/Minor can be replaced by 30 ECTS abroad.